2025∙Enterprise∙B2B∙AI∙Product Implementation∙Oracle

 Artifact 2 of 4 – Configuration Summary

-The Configuration Summary represents the system’s current understanding of how the organization intends to operate.
+The Configuration Summary is the system's current understanding of how the organization intends to operate.

 Artifact 3 of 4 – Decision & Change Log

-The Decision & Change Log captures how understanding evolves over time.
+The Decision & Change Log captures both how and why understanding evolves over time.

 Artifact 4 of 4 – AI Narration / Reasoning Trail